rocketshipapps/adblockfast/assets/promo/github/README.md

 **Description:**

-Adblock Fast is a new, faster ad blocker for Android, iOS, Chrome, and Opera.
+Adblock Fast is a faster ad blocker for Windows, Android, iOS, Chrome, and Opera.

 **Website:** https://adblockfast.com/